VitoNaychev/food-app/auth/README.md

 # auth
-Module used for authentication logic across food app microservices
+Package used for authentication logic across food app microservices